 Submit requests directly from Slack and automatically send them to the relevant team in Linear.
 Eliminate cluttered channels and reduce context switching.

-I'm super happy as I write this post. ❤️ Linear to the moon and back.
+Super happy as I write this post. ❤️ Linear to the moon and back.